Welcome to our community of artists!

 A Brief History

 The Colorado Metalsmithing Association (CoMA) was established in 1994.
-Since our founding our membership has expanded beyond Colorado to all throughout the United States.
+Since our founding the membership has expanded beyond Colorado to throughout the United States.

 Who We Are

 Our membership includes jewelers, sculptors, blacksmiths, knifemakers and other professionals interested in supporting the metal arts.
 We believe that a strong artist community is essential to the development and growth of the metal arts in Colorado.
 We host all-member and juried shows and bring members together for metalsmithing related events throughout the year.
 The highlight of our year is the annual conference in July.
 The conference features nationally and internationally known artists who share their knowledge and experience with us.
 A selection of those artists will often teach workshops both before and after the conference.

 CoMA is a 501(c)(3) nonprofit organization.
 We are run by a group of dedicated volunteer board and committee members who aim to involve members in creative and social dialogue about the art of metalsmithing.
 We'd love to have you join us!
 If you're interested in volunteering on the board or a committee, please contact our president, Kim Harrell, at email@example.com.

 What We Do

 CoMA often has opportunities to sponsor juried gallery shows which we share with members.
 We also invite members to participate in our all-member shows including the one during our annual conference.

 Throughout the year CoMA presents various learning activities: Demo Days and Network & Learn events.
 These are a great opportunity to learn from and meet other members.

 Our annual conference, held in Colorado during a weekend in July, allows members to network, share ideas, and learn from industry leaders in the metal arts.